koendv/cst816t/README.md

 ## Loop

 Test repeatedly if there is an update from the touch panel.
-If there is an update from the touch panel, access gesture, (x, y) coordinates, and number of fingers touching the display.
+If there is an update from the touch panel, read gesture, (x, y) coordinates, and number of fingers touching the display.

 ```
 void loop() {